uclhal/Data-Science-for-Docs/index.md

 ## Lessons:

-We'll cover the following 8 lessons in 4 evenings.
+We'll cover the 6 lessons during the day.
+The programme is flexible, but an outline is available [here](CourseProgramme.html).

 1. [Preliminaries](00-lesson-00-intro.html)
 1. [R for newbies](01-lesson-01-r-for-newbies.html)